 Undergraduate students wishing to be considered for financial aid should complete and submit the Free Application for Federal Student Aid (FAFSA).
 Priority consideration will be given to students whose FAFSA applications are received at the Central Processing Service (CPS) by the first day of February.
 Students who submit applications after the priority date will be considered as funds permit.

-Note: Students wishing to be considered for need-based financial aid must submit a FAFSA each year.
+Note: Students wishing to be considered for need-based financial aid must submit a FAFSA for each year of enrollment.

-North Carolina residents who wish to be considered for the UNC Need-Based Grant and the NC Education Lottery Scholarship should have their FAFSA filed as soon as possible.
+North Carolina residents who wish to be considered for the NC Scholarship should have their FAFSA filed as soon as possible.
 Out-of-state students who are interested in receiving funds through their state grant program should be aware of their state aid deadlines; these dates are provided at https://studentaid.gov/apply-for-aid/fafsa/fafsa-deadlines.

 The financial aid program at UNCSA offers federal and state grants, loans, employment (Federal Work Study), and scholarships.
 Financial aid is awarded on the basis of a student’s “Expected Family Contribution” (from the FAFSA calculation) and demonstrated need.
 Demonstrated need is determined by subtracting the Expected Family Contribution or “EFC” from the “Cost of Attendance” or Financial Aid Budget (a budget determined by the institution, according to federal guidelines).
 A student who demonstrates financial need and applies in a timely manner can expect to receive a financial aid package from UNCSA, which may include funds from one or more of the following sources.

-North Carolina state grants may include the UNC Need-based Grant and the NC Education Lottery Scholarship.
-Eligibility is determined by information provided by the FAFSA.
-The programs are administered through the College Foundation of North Carolina (CFNC).
+North Carolina state grants may include the NC Scholarship.
+Eligibility is determined by information provided on the FAFSA.
+The programs are administered through the NC State Education Assistance Authority (NCSEAA).
 Final appropriation decisions depend on the North Carolina General Assembly.

 Other states award grants, and some allow students to use the grants to attend colleges outside their state.
 In addition to the FAFSA, a separate state application may be necessary to receive those grants.
 Students should contact their state education department for complete information.